-3546 CURRICULUM, METHODS & MATERIALS: MIDDLE & SECONDARY SCHOOL (O) 3 hours Required of music education students in lieu of EDUC 3541.
+3546 CURRICULUM, METHODS & MATERIALS: MIDDLE & SECONDARY SCHOOL

+Required of music education students in lieu of EDUC 3541.
 A study of current programs, methods, and materials for teaching music in the middle and secondary school.
 Prerequisite: permission of the Teacher Education Council.